janvaclavik/govar/README.md

 # govar

-`govar` is a flexible, zero-dependency Go value inspector and pretty-printer.
+`govar` is a flexible, zero-dependency Go variable inspector and pretty-printer.

 It helps you **visualize Go data structures** deeply and colorfully.
 Dump variables to stdout, collect structured debug strings, render HTML dumps for UIs, and even introspect your own codebase with `who`.